PatrickShaw/weather-app/README.md

 **Feature branches**: Feature branches contain major refactored code or implementations of new functionality.
 Code from feature branches should be merged into the development via pull requests.

+## Other cool things our product does
+Our product can handle multiple sessions from different browsers/tabs.
+Each will have it's own set of clickable buttons to add and remove rainfall and temperature data.
+We also cache the weather data so new sessions can be served asap.

 ## Technology stack
 ### Languages & syntax choices
 #### TypeScript